 Despite the difficulties he experienced during an era of discrimination, Tann never expressed ill will against his former employers.
 Instead, he viewed his challenges as learning moments.
 He hoped these would create a new generation of more knowledgeable black artists.
 Tann wanted those makers to gain the success he failed to achieve.

 Tann continued to pursue the important goal of spreading knowledge.
 He got more involved with education in the late stages of his career.
 This was one of his most important contributions to the world of Black art in California.
-In 1967, he co-founded Watts Towers Arts Center, the first organization to bring arts education to the children of the Pasadena community.
-In addition to his work as its director, he also taught classes.
-These included enameling, batik, tie dye, other arts, and various special-education programs.
-These were given at the Pasadena Art Museum and the California Arts Council, among other institutions.
-Tann had a strong belief in the importance of education in the arts for the Black community.
-He was so dedicated to it that he expressed a desire toward the end of his life to start his own arts center.
-He wanted to found one that would support the efforts of artists from Pasadena and beyond.
+In 1967, he became the first full-time director of the Watts Towers Arts Center, the first organization to bring arts education to the children of the South Central Los Angeles community, after the departure of co-founder Noah Purifoy.
+Tann also specialized as an arts educator, teaching classes in enameling, batik, tie dye, other arts, and various special-education programs.
+These classes were given at the Pasadena Art Workshops—where he was a recipient of a grant from the California Arts Council—the Pasadena Art Museum, and the Watts Towers Arts Center.

 Curtis Tann died in 1991.
 He left a legacy dedicated to progressive action into spaces that were blocked to Black artists in the 50s and 60s, and committed to education and inspiration to other Black creatives.
 His enamel art missed the opportunity to gain the recognition it deserved during his lifetime, but it lives on through the successes of his friends, such as Betye Saar.
 It shows in the fight for acknowledgment in Eleven Artists Associated.
 You can see it in Watts Towers Arts Center, which still exists today.
 I hope that through the continued spreading of his story and his achievements, Tann will receive long- and well-deserved honor for his efforts.